osg-htc/docs/docs/other/install-voms.md

 Voms-core test:
 ---------------------------------------------------------

-To perform this test you need the `voms-client` RPM that is normally installed with <a href="/bin/view/Documentation/Release3/InstallOSGClient" class="twikiLink">OSG client</a>.
+To perform this test you need the `voms-client` RPM.

 To use your VOMS you need to add a line with its description (similar to the following) to `/etc/vomses`, a file containing a list of all valid voms servers: